 The calculation of the impairment allowance under ECL method is highly judgmental as it requires management to make significant assumptions on customer payment behavior and other relevant risk characteristics when assessing the Group's statistics of historical information and estimating the level and timing of expected future cash flows.

-As at the March 31, 2023, the Group recorded an impairment allowance of Rs.
-416.87 crores for its receivables and unbilled revenue.
+As at the March 31, 2024, the Group recorded an impairment provision of Rs.
+413.67 Crore for its receivables and contract assets.